PriyaMulla/Carpool-Connect-VC/doc/use-cases/use-cases-brief.md

 2. Ask for Name and Last Name
 3. Ask for email address (isolate vassar users)
 4. Ask for phone number
-5. Ask to choose a role (Driver or Passenger) <--- Extension
+5. Ask to choose a role (Driver or Passenger) <--- Extension if driver another question asking if has car
 6. Add a picture
 7. Set a username
 8. Set & confirm a password